 Transfers Between Levels - The availability of observable market data is monitored to assess the appropriate classification of financial instruments within the fair value hierarchy.
-Changes in economic conditions or model-based valuation techniques may require the transfer of financial instruments from
+Changes in economic conditions or model-based valuation techniques may require the transfer of financial instruments from one fair value level to another.
+In such instances, the transfer is reported at the beginning of the reporting period.

 We evaluate the significance of transfers between levels based upon the nature of the financial instrument and size of the transfer relative to total net assets available for benefits.
-For the years ended, December 31, 2015 and 2014, there were no transfers between levels.
+For the years ended, December 31, 2016 and 2015, there were no transfers between levels.